odota/core/README.md

             * Used to process API calls created by `updateNames`.
     * `scanner`: Reads the Steam sequential API to find the latest matches to add/parse.
         * Runs `buildSets` prior to start to ensure we have the latest trackedPlayers so we don't leak matches.
-        * If a match is found passing the criteria for parse, `operations.insertMatch` is called.
+        * If a match is found passing the criteria for parse, `insertMatch` is called.
         * If `match.parse_status` is explicitly set to 0, the match is queued for parse.
     * `proxy`: A standalone HTTP server that simply proxies all requests to the Steam API.
         * The host is functionally equivalent to `api.steampowered.com`.